In General

 The Scoop:

-Not a whole heck of a lot here in Dorsey to lure you here just for the Dorsey station, or pictures here.
+Not a whole heck of a lot here in Dorsey to lure you in, except for pictures of the Dorsey station and the trains coming through.
 However, within a few minutes of driving, you have the St Denis, Savage, and Jessup stations.

 And while you are in the Savage area, you have several bridges of notoriety, the best known of which is the last surviving example of a Bollman Truss Bridge.